OBOAcademy/obook/01-ScientificComputing/automation.md

 for the same reasons mentioned above for notes.

 If a task is simple
-and I can hold all the step in my head, and I can finish it in one sitting without distractions, then I won't bother with a checklist.
+and I can hold all the steps in my head, and I can finish it in one sitting without distractions, then I won't bother with a checklist.
 But more and more I find myself writing myself a checklist